bhumphrey0x20/Behavior-Cloning/writeup.md

 #### 1. Model Architecture

-The architecture used was adapted from a former Udacity student's Tensorflow [Traffic Sign Classifiers project](https://github.com/jeremy-shannon/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)- itself an adaptation of Sermanet/LeCunn classifier.
+The architecture used was adapted from a former Udacity student's Tensorflow [Traffic Sign Classifiers project](https://github.com/jeremy-shannon/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)- described as an adaptation of a Sermanet/LeCunn classifier.
 It uses three convolutional layer and a singer linear layer.
 After the first two convolutional layers, the outputs are passed through a Relu and a MaxPooling node.
 The output of the third convolution is flattened and concatenated with the flattened output of the second max pool.
 This is then passed through a single linear layer.